 - unsolicited gifts arriving in the mail

-- your child suddenly turning off the computer when you walk into the room
+- your child suddenly turning off the computer or other device when you walk into the room

 - withdrawal from family life and reluctance to discuss online activities